oysteinvolden/vision-based-navigation/README.md

 ### Install and configure camera driver
 We use a ROS compatible [camera driver](https://github.com/neufieldrobotics/spinnaker_sdk_camera_driver).
 By this, the camera driver and the object detection pipeline can interchange data via ROS topics.
 Follow the instructions in this github repository to create a catkin workspace.
 We use hardware triggering (GPIO connector) for stereo setup as described under "Multicamera Master-Slave Setup" in the [github repo](https://github.com/neufieldrobotics/spinnaker_sdk_camera_driver).
 When GPIO cables are connected correctly, do the following:

+- In params:
-- Change camera ids to serial numbers of the actual cameras in params/stereo_camera_example.yaml
-- Make sure left camera is master camera (primary)
+	- stereo_camera_example.yaml: Change camera ids to serial numbers of the actual cameras.
+Make sure left camera is master camera (primary).
+- in launch:
-- in launch/acquisition.launch, change from test_params.yaml to stereo_camera_example.yaml (line 22)
+	- acquisition.launch: change from test_params.yaml to stereo_camera_example.yaml (line 22).

 **Network configuration**